-This post about the greatest hockey players ever was first published in July of 2015 by former THW writer Felix Sicard.
-I can’t imagine the list changing anytime soon.
-Sidney Crosby may have a chance of cracking it one day and some are already talking about Connor McDavid becoming one of the all time greatest, but for now, these guys are the hockey Gods.
+This post about the greatest hockey players ever was first published in July 2015 by former THW writer Felix Sicard.
+We can’t imagine the list changing anytime soon.
+Sidney Crosby may have a chance of cracking it one day and some are already talking about Connor McDavid becoming one of the all-time greatest, but for now, these guys are the hockey gods, the Mount Rushmore of the NHL, the greatest of all-time.

-Ah, the dead of summer.
-With the draft in the rear-view mirror and most major free agents locked up around the league (waiting on you, Cody Franson), the well of topics around the National Hockey League is starting to resemble water levels in the state of California.
+With the draft in the rear-view mirror and many of the free agents locked up around the league, the well of topics around the National Hockey League is starting to resemble water levels in the state of California.
 Is it though?
 There’s always something to discuss in the hockey world, so why not spark a little debate with the five greatest hockey players of all time?
 Enjoy!

 5. Jaromir Jagr